EmbedJournal/embedjournal/_posts/2015-10-05-kernel-compilation-beaglebone-black.md

 **4. Formatting SD card**

 For deploying kernel from sd card, we need to format it and place the files accordingly.
-For this process, "Gparted" toolA is needed.
+For this process, "Gparted" tool is needed.
 Install Gparted by the following command.

 <pre class="lang:default decode:true">$ sudo apt-get install gparted
 </pre>

 Insert your sd card by means of card reader and open Gparted.
-Select your sd card from the top right corner. it will be something like this,A "/dev/sdb"
+Select your sd card from the top right corner. it will be something like this, "/dev/sdb"

 **Note:** Always use sd card of size greater than 2 GB.
 Although, 500 MB is more than enough for our task, having large free space will come handy at times.

 Right click on the rectangular area showing your sd card name and select unmount as we need to unmount the existing partitions.
 Then, delete the existing partitions by again right clicking and selecting "delete".
-This will delete all your files in sd card, so make sure you backed off any important files.
+This will delete all your files in sd card, so make sure you backed up any important files.
 We need two partitions in order to boot the kernel, one is for storing the bootable images and another one is for storing the minimal RFS(Root File System).
 Select new option by right clicking the partitions and provide the following details:

   * New size: 50MBembed journal
   * File System: FAT32